mustafasaifee42/vr-viz-boilerplate/README.md

 ![BarGraph](./imgs/bargraph.PNG)

-TO enter the VR mode click the Enter VR Mode icon in the bottom right in the browser.
+To enter the VR mode click the Enter VR Mode icon in the bottom right in the browser.

 ## Editing the Boilerplate